timescale/docs/promscale/send-data/opentelemetry.md

 write protocol metrics.

 ## Send data using the OpenTelemetry Collector
-Although you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.
-We recommend that you use OpenTelemetry Collector to export data to an observability backend in a production environment.
+Although you can send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP, we recommend that you use OpenTelemetry Collector in a production environment.
 OpenTelemetry Collector offers batch, queued retries, and many other functions that can be configured in the `Processors`.

 Set the following in OpenTelemetry Collector components in the configuration file:
   * **Receivers**: to push or pull data into OpenTelemetry Collector using OTLP